Tezcatlipoca

+Tezcatlipoca's nagual, his animal counterpart, was the jaguar.
+In the form of a jaguar he became the deity Tepeyollotl ("Mountainheart").
+In one of the two main Aztec calendars (the Tonalpohualli), Tezcatlipoca ruled the trecena 1 Ocelotl ("1 Jaguar"); he was also patron of the days with the name Acatl ("reed").
+A strong connection with the calendar as a whole is suggested by his depiction in texts such as the Codex Borgia and Codex Fejéváry-Mayer, where Tezcatlipoca is surrounded by day signs, implying a sort of mastery over them.

-A talisman related to Tezcatlipoca was a disc worn as a chest pectoral.
+A talisman related to Tezcatlipoca was a disc worn as a chest pectoral, called the anahuatl.
 This talisman was carved out of abalone shell and depicted on the chest of both Huitzilopochtli and Tezcatlipoca in codex illustrations.

-When depicted he was usually drawn with a black and a yellow stripe painted across his face.
-He is often shown with his right foot replaced with an obsidian mirror, bone, or a snake — an allusion to the creation myth in which he loses his foot battling with the Earth Monster.
-Sometimes the mirror was shown on his chest, and sometimes smoke would emanate from the mirror.
-Tezcatlipoca's nagual, his animal counterpart, was the jaguar and his jaguar aspect was the deity Tepeyollotl ("Mountainheart").
-In the Aztec ritual calendar, the Tonalpohualli, Tezcatlipoca ruled the trecena 1 Ocelotl ("1 Jaguar"); he was also patron of the days with the name Acatl ("reed").

-The Tezcatlipoca figure goes back to earlier Mesoamerican deities worshipped by the Olmec and Maya.
-Similarities exist with the patron deity of the K'iche' Maya as described in the Popol Vuh.
-A central figure of the Popol Vuh was the god Tohil whose name means "obsidian" and who was associated with sacrifice.
-Also the Classic Maya god of rulership and thunder known to modern Mayanists as "God K", or the "Manikin Scepter" and to the classic Maya as K'awil was depicted with a smoking obsidian knife in his forehead and one leg replaced with a snake.
-Although there are striking similarities between possible earlier imagery of Tezcatlipoca, archaeologists are split in the debate.
-It is possible that he is either the same god that the Olmec and Maya reference with their "jaguar deity" or that Tezcatlipoca is a latter, more expanded version of the foundations the Olmec and Maya set, as the Aztecs often took inspiration from earlier cultures.
+The origins of Tezcatlipoca can be traced to earlier Mesoamerican deities worshipped by the Olmec and Maya.
+Similarities exist between Tezcatlipoca and the patron deity of the K'iche' Maya, Tohil, as described in the Popol Vuh.
+The name Tohil refers to obsidian and he was associated with sacrifice.
+The Classic Maya god of rulership and thunder, K'awiil (known to modern Mayanists as "God K", or the "Manikin Scepter"), was depicted with a smoking obsidian knife in his forehead and one leg replaced with a snake.
+Although there are striking similarities between possible earlier imagery of Tezcatlipoca, archaeologists and art historians are split in the debate.
+It is possible that he is the same god that the Olmec and Maya term their "jaguar deity", or alternately that he is an Aztec expansion on foundations set by the Olmec and Maya, as the Aztecs routinely took deliberate inspiration from earlier Mesoamerican cultures.

 Etymology

-His name in the Nahuatl language is often translated as "Smoking Mirror".
+Tezcatlipoca is often translated from the Nahuatl as "smoking mirror."
 It alludes to his connection to obsidian, the material from which mirrors were made in Mesoamerica.
-They were used for shamanic rituals and prophecy.
+They were used for shamanic rituals and prophecy, and as such Tezcatlipoca is additionally associated with divination.